Where to Begin

 5. Easily swayed by the opinions of others

-What I found fascinating about this list is that all but the last point are common traits of people with Asperger’s Syndrome.
+What I found fascinating about this list is that all but the last point are common traits of people with high-functioning Autism.

-As someone with Asperger’s Syndrome, I don’t generally suffer from low self-esteem.
+As someone with high-functioning Autism, I don’t generally suffer from low self-esteem.
 I have those other traits for very different reasons.
-I think that is true for others with Asperger’s, as well.
+I think that is true for others with Autism, as well.

 I’ll talk about each of those traits in my upcoming blogs.
 Talk to you soon!